 The dangers of this kind of activity while driving have been a point of discussion among lawmakers and consumer advocacy groups as well.
 The Department of Transportation held a Distracted Driving Summit in September 2009, after which President Obama banned federal employees from texting while driving.
 The Transportation Department also plans to ban it for bus and truck drivers who cross state lines, and the National Safety Council has called for a nationwide ban on cell phone use while driving.

-“Every year we represent more and more people injured by drivers who are texting,” said attorney Fred Pritzker, who represents J.R.
+“Every year we represent more and more people injured by drivers who are texting,” said attorney Eric Hageman.
 He’s been advocating a ban on the use of cell phones while driving and stiffer penalties for people who cause accidents while engaging in this activity.
 “Policy makers need to catch up to what is clearly a growing public safety problem,” he said.

-Fred Pritzker and our other attorneys help injured people like J.R. sue negligent drivers in Minnesota for accidents like this head-on collision.
+Eric Hageman and his team of attorneys help injured people like J.R. sue negligent drivers in Minnesota, Wisconsin, Iowa, North Dakota, South Dakota and across the country for accidents like this head-on collision.